Documenting Community Service for a Bright Futures Scholarship

 Students enrolled in our High School Diploma Program who are seeking a Bright Futures Scholarship are responsible for maintaining an accurate account of the community service hours completed during high school.
-Please note that community service is volunteer work.
-A student cannot receive compensation for community service.
-Community service must be for someone other than family and cannot be provided as a result of court action.
+The number of hours that must be completed vary by scholarship.
+Please note that community service is volunteer work, and there are specific rules governing how community service hours may be earned.

 Community Service Requirements

 All initial Bright Futures Scholarship applicants must have a specified number of documented community service hours.
 The service hours are completed during high school only and are documented in writing.
 The required number of completed hours depends on the award.
 No waivers of this requirement can be granted.
 The current number of hours needed to meet the initial eligibility requirements is as follows:

 |Florida Academic Scholars Award (FAS)||Completion of 100 hours of community service|